 Venerable Pa Auk Sayadaw is the founder and main teacher of the Pa Auk Forest Monastery in southern Burma.
 He teaches a particularly thoroughgoing, step-by-step tranquility & insight practice to monastics and lay people practicing at the monastery.
 This includes samatha (deep access concentration and the jhanas) as well as a variety of vipassana techniques.
 The purpose of these practices is to bring the practitioner towards Liberation as quickly and efficiently as possible.

-PAUL HALLER has been engaged in Buddhist practice for thirty years, initially as a Theravada monk in Thailand, and then was ordained as a priest at the San Francisco Zen Center in 1980, where he has recently become the new abbot.
-He has been leading the outreach program at the Zen Center and has extensive experience with integrating Buddhist practice with hospice, jail and peace work.
+Paul Haller has been teaching the dharma for over 35 years.
+Initially ordained as a Theravada monk in Thailand, he became a priest at the San Francisco Zen Center in 1980 and its abbot from 2003 to 2012.
+He has been leading the Zen Center's outreach program and has extensive experience integrating Buddhist practice with hospice, jail and peace work.

 Phillip Moffitt is a Buddhist meditation teacher and writer based in the San Francisco Bay Area.
 He teaches a weekly insight (vipassana) meditation class in Marin County, is Co-Guiding Teacher at Spirit Rock Meditation Center, and leads retreats throughout the United States.
 Phillip is also the founder and director of Life Balance Institute where he trains executives and individuals in skillful living.
 He is the author of two books: Emotional Chaos to Clarity: How to Live More Skillfully, Make Better Decisions, and Find Purpose in Life and Dancing with Life: Buddhist Insights for Finding Meaning and Joy in the Face of Suffering.
 For more information about Phillip and his work, go to www.dharmawisdom.org and www.lifebalanceinstitute.com.